 - .01 The Board of Trustees has the authority to establish a process for review of a decision of the Board of Directors to appoint or remove the President or to renew or not to renew the President's contract.
 The process established must take into account all elements of the decision of the Board of Directors, including, but not limited to, whether due process was provided to the President by the Board of Directors in his or her removal or non-renewal of his or her contract.
-The entire process, including the process outlined in 3.0040.02 of these bylaws, should take place within 30 days of receipt by the Board of Trustees of the decision of the Board of Directors regarding removal or appointment of the President or renewal or non-renewal of the President of the President of the Board of Directors regarding removal or appointment of the President or renewal or non-renewal of the Board of Trustees and the Board of Directors. - Should the Board of Trustees disagree with the Board of Directors regarding the .02 decision of the Board of Directors to appoint or remove the President, or to renew or not to renew the President's contract, the Board of Trustees or the Board of Directors may request a special joint meeting to discuss the issue.
+The entire process, including the process outlined in 3.0040.02 of these bylaws, should take place within 30 days of receipt by the Board of Trustees of the decision of the Board of Directors regarding removal or appointment of the President or renewal or non-renewal of the President's contract.
+This period may be lengthened by the mutual consent of both the Board of Trustees and the Board of Directors. - .02 Should the Board of Trustees disagree with the Board of Directors regarding the decision of the Board of Directors to appoint or remove the President, or to renew or not to renew the President's contract, the Board of Trustees or the Board of Directors may request a special joint meeting to discuss the issue.
 If, as a result of the special joint meeting held as provided above, or in the event no meeting is called, the Board of Directors has indicated to the Board of Trustees that it will not change its initial decision, each Board shall, at the meeting called by the Board of Trustees as provided in this section, or at another meeting of each Board, acting separately, select a committee of three (3) of the members of their respective boards to serve on a special Joint Committee that will have the authority to make a final decision regarding the appointment or removal of the President or renewal or non-renewal of the President's contract.
 The special Joint Committee so appointed by the respective Boards will select a Chairman pro tem for the Joint Committee from the remaining nine members of the Board of Trustees and Board of Directors.
 The Chairman pro tem will not vote on any issue before the Joint Committee except in the case of a tie.
 At the meeting at which a Chairman pro tem is selected, or at such future meeting of the Joint Committee as may be called by the Chairman pro tem, the Joint Committee will reach a decision by majority vote regarding the initial decision of the Board of Directors to remove or appoint the President or to renew or not to renew the President's contract.
 The meeting of the Joint Committee may be continued from time to time until a decision is reached.
 For any meeting required under this section, a quorum of the Board of Directors cannot be established using the procedure stated in Section 3.2 of these bylaws.
 The decision of the Joint committee will be final.
-Failure of the Board of Trustees to appoint members to the Joint Committee; or failure of both the Board of Directors to appoint members to appoint members to the Joint Committee; or failure of the Joint Committee, once appointed, to meet within a reasonable period of time to make a decision will mean that the initial decision of the Board of Directors to appoint members to the Joint Committee is final.
-Failure of Directors to appoint members to the Joint Committee; or failure to make a decision will mean that the initial decision of the Board of Directors to appoint members to the Joint Committee; or failure to make a decision will mean that the initial decision of the Board of Directors to appoint members to the Joint Committee; or failure of Directors to appoint for the Board of Directors to appoint members to the Joint Committee; or failure of Directors to appoint for the Board of Directors to appoint for the Board of Directors to appoint for the Board of Directors to appoint members to the Joint Committee; or failure of only the Board of Directors to appoint members to the Joint Committee will mean that the decision of the Board of Trustees is final.
+Failure of the Board of Trustees to appoint members to the Joint Committee; or failure of both the Board of Trustees and the Board of Directors to appoint members to the Joint Committee; or failure of the Joint Committee, once appointed, to meet within a reasonable period of time to make a decision will mean that the initial decision of the Board of Directors regarding the President is final.
+Failure of only the Board of Directors to appoint members to the Joint Committee will mean that the decision of the Board of Trustees is final.